null

 Get high-quality, organic seed intended for sprouting or human consumption.
 This ensures you get the plant you intend to germinate, is not genetically modified, and is untreated.

-tip.pngNever use seeds that are packaged for gardens/sowing because they may be chemically treated.
-Conventional garden seeds are often treated with inhibitors to stop the sprouting process.
-We offer Certified Organic high quality seeds that are intended for sprouting and tested to perform while on the trail.
+Never use conventional seeds packaged for gardens/sowing because they may be chemically treated with inhibitors to prevent sprouting during transit and storage.
+We offer certified organichigh-quality seeds intended for sprouting and tested for performance while on the trail.

 3. Sprout the Seeds

-The technique for growing sprouts requires soaking, draining, and rinsing seeds at regular intervals until they germinate, or sprout (within 48 hours).
+The technique for growing sprouts requires soaking, draining, and rinsing seeds at regular intervals until they germinate or sprout (within 48 hours).

 Day 1: Rinse the seeds to remove any sediment.
 Discard any seed, seed coating, or sediment that rises to the top of the water.
 Soak in water for 6-10 hours (overnight).
 You can soak seeds directly in a cup or immerse the sprout bag in a fresh cup of water.